 Providing materials and labour to restore water to a devastated village.

-Inviting an international art teacher to teach art classes within local Kathmandu schools and colleges.
+Inviting local Nepalese artists to Teach art classes within local Kathmandu schools and colleges.

 Locally made (Geelong) re-usable sanitary packs are distributed with training to women in rural communities using a strong partnership with local Nepalese NGO's.